ansys/pyansys-heart/examples/heart/README.rst

 ======

 Contains examples of the preprocessor and writer modules.
-Example input files of case 01 of Strocchi et al (2020) are explicitely tracked within this repository.
+Example input files of case 01 of Strocchi et al (2020) are explicitly tracked within this repository.